marcory-hub/hailo_gcp/create-and-connect-gcp-vm-instance-w-local-terminal.md

 ssh -i ~/.ssh/CGPkey USERNAME@EXTERNALIP
 ```

+For the next time you SSH you VM instance, this External IP will change.
+Remember to copy-paste it in the command.
 You have now successfully established an SSH tunnel to your VM instance and can interact with it from your local terminal.

 **Troubleshooting:**
 Connection refused